infoscidev/loc-sal-tools/README.md

 - `PUBLIC_PDF_URL` & `PRIVATE_PDF_URL`: You will need to provide the URLs to the PDF files associated with your Congress.
 To obtain these URLs, visit the [Library of Congress Statutes at Large collection](https://www.loc.gov/collections/united-states-statutes-at-large/articles-and-essays/acts-of-congress/) in your web browser.
 Extract the relevant URLs from this collection and replace the default values with the correct links.

-- `CONGRESS_START_DATE` & `CONGRESS_END_DATE`: Define the date range that corresponds to your Congress.
+- `CONGRESS_START_DATE` & `CONGRESS_END_DATE`: Define the date range corresponding to your Congress.
 Update these variables with the appropriate start and end dates for your Congress.

 - `OUTPUT_FILE`: This variable determines the name of the generated HTML file.
 The default value is `statutes_at_large_Congress_55.html`.
 Customize it by replacing "Congress_55" with the appropriate Congress number for your project.